The law

 What happens if a deposit is not protected?

 If a deposit has not been protected the tenant can take the landlord to court and claim compensation.
-The tenant will have to pay a court fee (currently £308), which can be claimed back from the landlord if they win their case.
+The tenant will have to pay a court fee, which can be claimed back from the landlord if they win their case (find out the latest fees here).
 It may be quicker and cheaper for everyone to reach a mutual agreement and avoid using the court process.
+If the tenant wins the court case, the landlord may be required to repay the deposit, pay it into a custodial tenancy deposit scheme within 14 days and/or pay the tenant up to three times the deposit within 14 days.

-The court may also decide that the tenant doesn’t have to leave the property at the end of the tenancy which leaves the landlord unable to use a Section 21 notice to end the tenancy.
+The court may also decide that the tenant doesn’t have to leave the property at the end of the tenancy, which leaves the landlord unable to use a Section 21 notice to end the tenancy.